miracleonyenma/portfolioX/content/articles/How-to-configure-consistent-createdAt-and-updatedAt-dates.md

 ---
-title: How to configure consistent createdAt and updatedAt dates
+title: How to keep createdAt and updatedAt dates consistent in Nuxt Content
 description: Here, we'll see a quick way to get our Nuxt Content date values working right in both development and production
 tags: [Nuxt, Nuxt Content, Vue, nuxt-content-git, Blog Features]
 ---